Russian foreign agent law

-The Russian foreign agent law requires any person or organization receiving any form of support from outside Russia or deemed to be under foreign influence to register as a "foreign agent".
+The Russian foreign agent law requires any person or organization receiving any form of support from outside Russia or deemed to be under foreign influence to register as a foreign agent (иностранный агент).
 Unlike the United States Foreign Agents Registration Act (FARA) which targets those specifically acting on behalf of and under control of foreign principals, the Russian law presumes foreign control from any foreign support, however minimal.
 While FARA applies mainly to professional lobbyists and political consultants working for foreign governments, the Russian legislation affects a broad range of civil society actors including NGOs, media organizations, journalists, and private individuals.

 First enacted in 2012 as a response to protests against Vladimir Putin's return to the presidency, the law has been progressively expanded through numerous amendments.
-The designation carries heavy administrative burdens including mandatory audits, detailed reporting requirements, and obligatory labeling of all publications with a disclaimer about "foreign agent" status.
-Organizations and individuals designated as "foreign agents" face significant restrictions on their activities and risk substantial fines or criminal prosecution for non-compliance.
+The designation carries heavy administrative burdens including mandatory audits, detailed reporting requirements, and obligatory labeling of all publications with a disclaimer about foreign agent status.
+Organizations and individuals designated as foreign agents face significant restrictions on their activities and risk substantial fines or criminal prosecution for non-compliance.

 The European Court of Human Rights has ruled that the law violates fundamental rights and bears "hallmarks of a totalitarian regime" by creating an environment of suspicion toward independent voices.
-The term "foreign agent" (иностранный агент) itself carries strong negative connotations in Russian, associated with Cold War-era espionage, and has been criticized as a tool for stigmatizing and suppressing civil society and press freedom within Russia, particularly groups opposed to Vladimir Putin.
+The term foreign agent (иностранный агент) itself carries strong negative connotations in Russian, associated with Cold War-era espionage, and has been criticized as a tool for stigmatizing and suppressing civil society and press freedom within Russia, particularly groups opposed to Vladimir Putin.

-Evolution of the "foreign agents" legislation
+History of legislation

 Russian non-profit organizations

-On 21 November 2012, the Federal Law of 20 July 2012 No.121-FZ "On Amendments to Legislative Acts of the Russian Federation regarding the Regulation of the Activities of Non-profit Organisations Performing the Functions of a Foreign Agent", which is the amendments to the Federal Law of 19 May 1995 No.82-FZ "On public associations", the Federal Law of 12 January 1996 No.7-FZ "On Non-profit Organizations", the Federal Law of 7 August 2001 No.115-FZ "On countering the legalization (laundering) of the proceeds of crime and the financing of terrorism", the Criminal Code of Russia and the Criminal Procedure Code of Russia, entered into force.
-In accordance to this law, Russian non-profit organization, except for state and municipal companies, can be declared foreign agent if it participates in political activity in Russia and receives funding from foreign sources.
-Political activity is defined as any influence to public opinion and public policy including a sending a requests and petitions.
+On 21 November 2012, the Federal Law of 20 July 2012 No. 121-FZ "On Amendments to Legislative Acts of the Russian Federation regarding the Regulation of the Activities of Non-profit Organizations Performing the Functions of a Foreign Agent", which amends Federal Law No. 82-FZ "On public associations" of 19 May 1995, Federal Law No. 7-FZ "On Non-profit Organizations" of 12 January 1996, Federal Law No. 115-FZ "On countering the legalization (laundering) of the proceeds of crime and the financing of terrorism" of 7 August 2001, the Criminal Code of Russia, and the Criminal Procedure Code of Russia, entered into force.
+In accordance to this law, any Russian non-profit organization, except for state and municipal companies, can be declared a foreign agent if it participates in political activity in Russia and receives funding from foreign sources.
+Political activity is defined as influencing public opinion and public policy, including sending requests and petitions.